mjhm/cukelib/README.md

 ### Contributing

-**Thank You in Advance**  By all means submit issues, bug reports, suggestions, etc. to the github issues page.
+**Thank You in Advance.**  By all means submit issues, bug reports, suggestions, etc. to the [github issues](https://github.com/Originate/cukelib/issues).